yt3trees/SqlSchemaBridgeMCP/README.md

 ### Local Development Setup

 To test this MCP server from the source code, you can configure your IDE to run the project directly using `dotnet run`.
 This is recommended for development purposes.

-Set the `DB_PROFILE` environment variable in your launch configuration to point to your desired test profile.

 ```json
 {